-- Surplus Cash is defined in Section 13 of HUD Form 92466M Regulatory Agreement for Multifamily Projects. - Surplus Cash is calculated using HUD Form 93486 Computation of Surplus Cash, Distributions and Residual Receipts, when there is a HUD first mortgage, or it is calculated using Minnesota Housing's Computation of Surplus Cash Form.
+- Surplus Cash is defined in HUD Form 92466M Regulatory Agreement for Multifamily Projects, section 13. - Surplus Cash is calculated using HUD Form 93486 Computation of Surplus Cash, Distributions and Residual Receipts, when there is a HUD first mortgage, or it is calculated using Minnesota Housing's Computation of Surplus Cash Form.